codegode23/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x is a command that adds execute permission to the owner of a file. e.g "chmod u+x hello" adds execute permission to the hello file. chmod ug+x,o+r is a command that adds execute permission to the owner and the group owner, and read permission to other users, to the file. .eg. "chmod ug+x,o+r hello" adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod ugo+x is a command that adds execution permission to the owner, the group owner and the other users, to a file. e.g. "chmod ugo+x hello" that adds execution permission to the owner, the group owner and the other users, to the "hello" file.
+chmod u+x is a command that adds execute permission to the owner of a file. e.g "chmod u+x hello" adds execute permission to the hello file. chmod ug+x,o+r is a command that adds execute permission to the owner and the group owner, and read permission to other users, to the file. .eg. "chmod ug+x,o+r hello" adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod ugo+x is a command that adds execution permission to the owner, the group owner and the other users, to a file. e.g. "chmod ugo+x hello" that adds execution permission to the owner, the group owner and the other users, to the "hello" file. chmod 007 is a command that gives no permission to both the owner and group of the file but grants users all permissions.